Spend Time and Money on Cars that Aren’t Selling Themselves

-The Looming CPO Challenge
+Sidebar: The Looming CPO Challenge

 Auto manufacturers have some degree of flexibility to alter the number of new vehicles produced in response to consumer demand.
 With CPO vehicles, there is virtually no flexibility.
 The mix of vehicles coming off lease or being defleeted is going to hit the used vehicle market and there is nothing anyone can do about it.
 CPO programs were designed to help elevate residual values, but the flood of late-model vehicles pouring into the market over the next few years will be both a challenge and an opportunity to every brand.